This post was last updated on July 8th, 2020 at 01:50 pm

 Bali has one so-called bat temple: the Pura Goa Lawah.
 The sanctuary sits in a cave opening with thousands of bats.
 Entering it is only reserved for the priests.
 Legends say that the tunnel is 30 kilometers deep and ends up at Pura Besakih.

 Location – East Bali, accessible via Candasa.

 9. Pura Ulun Danu Bratan

-The Pura Ulun Danu Bratan temple is dedicated to the goddess Dewi Danu, the goddess of water, lakes and rivers.
+The Pura Ulun Danu Bratan temple is dedicated to the goddess Dewi Danu, the goddess of water, lakes, and rivers.
 The complex was built in 1633 and is spread over various islands.
-An 11-roofed Meru dedicated to Shiva is located on a peninsula and gives a great view over the water.
+An 11-roofed Meru dedicated to Shiva is located on a peninsula and gives a great view of the water.